— Online Masters Degree —

 - License: Successful completion of the program, including a passing score on the Reading For Virginia Educators (Reading Specialist) test, leads to Reading Specialist license in Virginia.

-The E&H Reading Specialist online program provides a license that is only applicable to those who seek teaching license in the state of Virginia.
+The E&H Reading Specialist online program satisfies coursework requirements for licensure that is only applicable to those who seek teaching license in the state of Virginia.

 Financial Aid & Scholarships